Skip to content

 Implementation of Genocide

-During the weeks and months that followed, special execution groups were formed made up of former prisoners.
+During the weeks and months that followed, special execution groups were formed made up of formerly imprisoned individuals.
 These Turkish gendarmes were created by the government to execute the CUP policy of mass deportations and executions.
 They attacked the deportation caravans heading towards the Syrian desert, brutalizing the women and children.
 In some instances, children were kidnapped and sold into Turkish families where they were raised as Turks.

 By 1918, most of the Armenians who had resided in the Ottoman empire were either killed or had escaped into Diaspora.
 With the arrival of Turkey’s new leader; Mustafa Kemal (Ataturk), those left in the west were expelled alongside the Greek and Assyrians.
 By 1923, a 3,000-year-old civilization virtually ceased to exist with much of the property stolen or destroyed.